ulalume/megatoy/docs/BUILD_LINUX.md

     -DMEGATOY_GENERAL_X86_64_LINUX=ON
 ```

-With these steps Megatoy should produce audio and realtime visuals on both Wayland and X11 systems.
+With these steps megatoy should produce audio and realtime visuals on both Wayland and X11 systems.